microsoft/vscode-react-native/README.md

 ![React Native launch targets](images/debug-targets.png)

-The extension also allows to start debugging without creating the `launch.json` file the following ways:
+The extension also allows to start debugging without creating the `launch.json` file in one of the following ways:

 - Using dynamic debugging configurations

-  To use dynamic debugging configurations you can click on `Show all automatic degub configurations` string in the `Run and Debug` panel, then select `React Native` in the list of extensions and choose the appropriate configuration in the Configuration list to start debugging.
+  To use dynamic debugging configurations you can click on the `Show all automatic degub configurations` string in the `Run and Debug` panel, then select `React Native` in the list of extensions and choose the appropriate configuration in the Configuration list to start debugging.

   ![Run dynamic debugging configuration](images/dynamic-debugging-configuration.gif)